mimersql/MimerPy/doc/mimerpy.rst

 ----------------------------------------
 .. attribute:: Connection.autocommitmode

-  Attribute determines if the connection will auto-commmit any changes or if :meth:`~commit` has to be performed explicitly.
+  Attribute determines if the connection will auto-commit any changes or if :meth:`~commit` has to be performed explicitly.
 This is set to ``False`` by default unless otherwise stated when opening the connection or by using the :meth:`~autocommit` method to change this